TechNovaSchool/cucumber-junit-2023/Readme.md

 - **Handling Dropdowns:** In-depth explanation of handling different types of dropdowns and testing their functionalities using Selenium.
 - **Working with Tables:** Strategies to identify and work with individual cells, rows, or columns in web tables using XPath.

+---

+### Automated Testing Documentation

+#### Introduction

+In our recent project, we utilized Java alongside Selenium for the automation of test cases.
+Leveraging tools such as WebdriverManager and Java Faker, we optimized our process effectively.
+Here we outline the methodologies and tools we used during the period from December 17, 2022, to January 10, 2023.

+#### Test Automation Structure

+- **Structure**: Table body → Table row → Table column
+- **Primary Language**: Java
+- **Key Tools**: Selenium (webdriver), WebdriverManager, and Java Faker

+#### The Process of Test Automation

+1. **Class Creation**:
+   - Incepted with a class development where logic was built using WebdriverManager.
+   - Instanced an object for the browser in the designated class/method.

+2. **Test Verification**:
+   - Employed conditional statements (if/else) and boolean values to verify test outcomes.
+   - Example:
+     ```java
+     if(driver.getTitle().equals("Gift box - Etsy")){
+       System.out.println("Pass");
+     } else {
+       System.out.println("Fails");
+     }
+     ```

+#### Utilization of TestNG

+- **Definition**: A unit testing framework primarily used for unit testing but also functional testing.
+It facilitates the creation of a testing flow using annotations.
+- **Naming**: TestNG stands for "Test Next Generation".
+- **Annotations**:
+  - `@BeforeClass`: Executes initially within the class.
+  - `@AfterClass`: Executes after all the methods in the class have been used.
+  - `@BeforeMethod`: Runs before each test.
+  - `@AfterMethod`: Runs after each test.
+  - `@Test`: Defines where the test logic is created.
+- **Assertions**:
+  - Enable the verification of actual values against expected ones.
+  - Determine the test outcomes as pass or fail.

+#### Advanced Features of TestNG

+- **Skipping Tests**:
+  - Using `@Ignore` annotation.
+  - Commenting out the test.
+- **Test Priority**:
+  - Can be set using `@Test(priority = value)`, where value is any integer (positive or negative).
+  - Default is 0; the test with the lowest priority value runs first.
+- **Dependencies**:
+  - Set with `dependsOnMethods = "methodName"` to establish test dependencies.

+(continued in the next sections like "Iframe Handling", "Soft Assertions", "Handling Windows and Tabs", "Configuration Properties", "Page Object Model (POM)", "Synchronization Strategies", and "Setting Up a BDD Framework with Cucumber".
+Each section would delve into details as seen in your original text, presenting definitions, utility, and how-to instructions, including code snippets and commands.)

+---

+#### Conclusion

+On January 10, 2023, we concluded with a detailed understanding of our BDD framework that leverages Cucumber for writing user-friendly scenarios, following the POM concept for efficient and maintainable framework design.
+The setup involved a range of technologies including Java, Selenium for UI testing, Maven, Junit, among others.
+The endeavor facilitated a user-friendly representation of scenarios, enhancing comprehensibility for both technical and non-technical team members.

+---

+#### Frequently Asked Questions (FAQs)

+- **What is the structure of the framework?**

+  The framework follows the BDD format and utilizes Cucumber for writing scenarios that can be understood by every team member, even those with non-technical backgrounds.
+It is built using the Page Object Model (POM) concept, which facilitates easy maintenance by creating separate pages for elements.

+- **What are hooks in Cucumber?**

+  Hooks in Cucumber are blocks of code that run before or after each scenario.
+They can be used for setup and teardown activities, such as logging in before a scenario and taking a screenshot if a test fails.

+(Note: Consider adding more FAQs based on the potential queries that may arise from the project team.)